dnum-mi/basegun-ml/MLpackages/basegun_ml/README.md

 ```
 # Credits

-<li>This project uses the [Ultralytics Library](https://github.com/ultralytics/ultralytics)
+- This project uses the [Ultralytics Library](https://github.com/ultralytics/ultralytics)
-<li>The oriented bounding box detection is inspired from [this](https://github.com/hukaixuan19970627/yolov5_obb) YOLOV5 implementation
+- The oriented bounding box detection is inspired from [this YOLOV5 implementation](https://github.com/hukaixuan19970627/yolov5_obb)